Haematology

 On manual/ICE request forms a contact or bleep number is extremely useful.
 Samples sent from GP practices should also include up to date contact information for the patient (e.g. telephone number and home address) so that the deputising service is able to deal effectively with grossly abnormal results when necessary.
 It is imperative that the tests required are detailed on the request.

 It is extremely important for relevant Clinical Details to be included on the request.
 This helps us to help you by giving advice and interpretation where necessary and to add other useful tests when indicated.
 The date and time the sample is taken should also be included.
+This is essential when interpreting certain tests.

 All samples must be labelled with the sample label.
 Samples should also be taken into the correct type of tube, if in doubt refer to the Tests page or contact the Laboratory for advice.
 Ideally a separate sample for each department is required but there are exceptions to the rule, e.g. patients very difficult to bleed, neonates.

 To safeguard patients against wrong treatment, samples with discrepant details will NOT be processed and the requesting source will be notified.
+In cases where there are no details on the sample (unlabelled) a repeat will be requested, and the sample will be discarded.

 All High Risk or Hazardous samples MUST be double bagged and marked as such with Danger of Infection labels.
+They should never be sent to the laboratory in the pneumatic air tube system.
+Please hand deliver them to the Laboratory wherever possible

 Reference Ranges

-All reported numerical results are accompanied by an appropriate age and gender related reference range where this is applicable.
-Adult reference ranges are given in the Tests section where appropriate.
+All reported numerical results are accompanied by an appropriate age and gender-related reference range where this is applicable.

 Abnormal Results